ECCO 2019 European Cancer Summit

 - Debate leading-edge ideas in achieving improvement in cancer care

-- Determine consensus resolutions for improving health systems
+- Determine consensus resolutions for improving health care systems

 - Decide on an action plan for the way forward to ensure ideas translate into policies that will impact daily clinical practice